Skip to main content

 • Filter by namespace: allows you to filter the VM by the namespace where the VM resides.
 In addition, it also provides Select All option to select all the namespaces where the VMs that you want to back up reside

-• Add namespace label: takes the search string you provide in this field, displays the VM's with specified namespace labels and includes them in the Backup.
-In addition, includes future VM's created with these namespace labels if a Backup Schedule is associated while creating a backup.
+• Add namespace label: takes the search string you provide in this field, displays the VMs with the specified namespace labels, and includes them in the backup.
+In addition, future VMs created with these namespace labels are included if a backup schedule is associated while creating a backup.
 For more information, see Backup using namespace labels.

 3. In the Create Backup window, specify the following: